Ocawesome101/oc-os/README.md

-# OC-OS
+# CC-OS

-OC-OS, for ComputerCraft's CraftOS Version 1.8.
+CC-OS, for ComputerCraft's CraftOS Version 1.8.

 This is a semi-graphical, keyboard-navigatable, menu-based shell for CraftOS.
 It is my first project in Lua (which, as a matter of fact, I have known for two days as of release 1.0!).
 I have not found any bugs.

 # Installation

-To install OC-OS, simply run this command in your CraftOS terminal:
+To install CC-OS, simply run this command in your CraftOS terminal:

     pastebin run HK3NXe3d